 - Festivals must however be approved by the local health authorities, who will take into account the current level of infection in the region where the festival is to take place.

-7. How will negative tests and proof of immunity be checked?
+7. How will proof of immunity be checked?

 Checks will be carried out by the respective businesses themselves, ie. bars, restaurants, hairdressers, etc.

 8. Will Christmas markets take place this winter?